YevgenNabokov/ForgedOnce.TSLanguageServices/ForgedOnce.TsLanguageServices.SyntaxTreeExtensionsPlugin/Readme.md

             "unpluralizeVariables": "true"
           }
 ```

+## Input and Output
+Plugin takes C# code files as inputs.

+Output is a single C# code stream named **PassThrough** which will contain all output extension classes each placed in own code file.

 ## Parameters and Settings
 Plugin parameters and settings to use with custom preprocessor are represented by **ForgedOnce.TsLanguageServices.SyntaxTreeExtensionsPlugin.Parameters** and